hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

 ```

 For each package name given (‘x’) it checks if it is already installed,
 if not installs it, and then loads that package into the session.
-Put
+In
+Week 3 you will learn more about writing custom functions, but for now
-this function and the top of your set up script, and then use it to
+you can copy/paste this function and put it at the top of your set up
+script.
+When you execute this chunk of code, you won’t see anything
+printed in the console, however you should now see `packageLoad()` in
+your Environment under ‘Functions’.
+You can now use this function as
+many times as you want.
+Test is out, and use it to install the
-install the `tidyverse` package.
+`tidyverse` package(s).

 ``` r
 packageLoad('tidyverse')